fuuwille/zuord.js/README.md

 }
 ```

-As can be seen, we can naturally extract types without using a schema.
+As demonstrated, types are inferred naturally without requiring explicit schemas.